awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 On Linux and macOS, use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

-Install NPM to manage the function's dependencies\.
+Install npm to manage the function's dependencies\.

 The tutorial uses AWS CLI commands to create and invoke the Lambda function\.
 Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure it with your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)